jaydon2020/AGL-Documentation/docs/01_Getting_Started/03_Build_and_Boot_guide_Profile/01_Instrument_Cluster_(IC-IVI_with_Container_isolation).md

 # Build and Boot AGL Instrument Cluster demo image (IC-IVI with Container isolation)

-This document describe how to build AGL instrument cluster with container integration.
+This document describes how to build AGL instrument cluster with container integration.

 ## 1. Select Image type and target board

 AGL IC container integration has various type.
-Developer need to choice which integration type.
-Those type show in table1.
+Developer need to choose which integration type.
+Those types are shown in table 1.

 **Table 1.
 Integration type.**